 families served in 2-Gen approaches

-of clients with children under 12 completed a credential or degree
+of clients with children under 12 obtained employment

 of clients earn higher incomes after programming